nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 2. Dueue displays the help message <br>
 Use case ends.

-#### Use case: View finished tasks
+#### Use case: View finished tasks by list

 1. User requests to display all lists name with finished tasks
 2. Dueue displays a list of lists
-3. User requests to view the finished tasks under specific list
+3. User requests to view the finished tasks under a list specified with list index
 4. Dueue displays the finished tasks under this list <br>

 **Extensions**